samdengler/modern-application-workshop/README.md

 ```

 * Then build the docker image, this will use the file in the current directory called Dockerfile that tells Docker all of the instructions that should take place when the build command is executed.
 Replace the contents in {braces} below with the appropriate information from the account/region you're working in:
+*[fsd: How does the user determine their account number and region?]*

 ```
 docker build . -t {aws_account_id}.dkr.ecr.{us-east-1}.amazonaws.com/mythicalmysfits/service:latest